chungisab/Analyzing-DHMC-Patient-Data/README.md

 ## Description of subdirectories

 ### Project 1
-Data Wrangling of Demographics Table (SQL)
+This project cleaned demographics data from the Demographics table from the Dartmouth QBS181 provided by DHMC.

 ### Project 2
-Data Wrangling of Demographics, Conditions and TextMessages (SQL)
+This project cleaned demographics data from the Demographics, Conditions and TextMessages tables from the Dartmouth QBS181 provided by DHMC.

 ### Midterm
 This project cleaned the Diabetes dataset (DIQ_I) provided by the National Health and Nutrition Examination Survey.
-The dataset contained various problems (e.g., missing values, numeric columns stored as chars, etc.).
+The dataset contained various problems (e.g., missing values, numeric columns stored as chars, etc.), which were addressed and cleaned accordingly.

 ### Final
-Data Wrangling of Blood Pressure Data
+This project investigated blood pressure data, obtaining patients' enrollment dates and calculating average Blood Pressure scores (1 or 0) over 12-week intervals.